April 29, 2017; revised December 8, 2021

 - King favors Mahāvihāra.

-- Sinhala monastery established at Buddha Gaya in India.
+- Sinhala monastery was established at Buddha Gaya in India.

 King Jettha-Tissa II (332-334 CE):